Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 “FlightSettingsMaxPauseDays”=dword:00001c84

-To import the information from the file into your registry, you will need to unzip the zip file and then double click on the block-updates.reg file to begin the process.
+To import the information from the file into your registry, you will first need to unzip the downloaded file.
+Once extracted, double-click on the block-updates.reg file to begin the automatic import process.

-For the first window that asks you if you are sure if you want to run this software, simply click on the Run button.
+For the first window that pops up, it will ask you if you are sure you want to run this software.
+Simply click on the Run button to proceed to the next step.

 Pause Windows Updates Longer Than 5 Weeks with registry update